George F. Richards: Family

 Richards was born in Farmington, Utah Territory, the son of Franklin D. Richards and Nanny Longstroth.
 Richards' father was an apostle of the LDS Church and a member of the Quorum of the Twelve Apostles.
 Franklin D. Richards also served as President of the Quorum of the Twelve from 1898 to 1899.

 After George Richards's death, one of his sons, LeGrand, became a member of the Quorum of the Twelve Apostles of the LDS Church, thus making the Richards family only the third Latter-day Saint family in history with three consecutive generations with members in the Quorum (the others being the succession of George A. Smith, John Henry Smith, and George Albert Smith and of Amasa M. Lyman, Francis M. Lyman, and Richard R. Lyman).

 Richards was baptized by Oliver L. Robinson, who would later become his father-in-law.
 In 1882, Richards married Alice A. Robinson.
 George and Alice had 15 children.
 One of the halls in Heritage Halls at Brigham Young University is named for Alice.

 Education

 Richards received a degree in English from the University of Deseret, later the University of Utah.
 He also studied mathematics there.

 Employment and politics

 Richards worked for the Utah Central Railway as a clerk from 1881 to 1882.
-From 1885 to 1888, Richards lived on a farm Fielding in Box Elder County, Utah.
+From 1885 to 1888, Richards lived on a farm in Fielding, Box Elder County, Utah.
 In 1888, he moved to Tooele, Utah, where he served on the school board and on the irrigation board as well as directing the Tooele City Water Company.
 Richards engaged in farming and the lumber business in Tooele.
 Initially in Tooele, Richards and his family lived and worked on the ranch of his uncle.
 In 1896, he bought his own house and farmland in Tooele.
 From 1899 to 1900, Richards served as a member of the Utah House of Representatives from Tooele County.